For press requests for our team, please email us at firstname.lastname@example.org.

 Director of Ruckus

-Karina Vargas is Costa Rican, and an educator, feminist theologian, linguist, and advanced student of Psychology degree at the National University of Costa Rica and student of the Association of Critical Social Psychoanalysis also in Costa Rica.
+Karina Vargas Espinoza is Costa Rican, and an educator, feminist theologian, linguist, and psychologist.
 She holds a Master’s Degree in Global Leadership from Fuller Seminary in Pasadena, California, and a Master’s Degree in Studies of Social and Family Violence from Universidad Estatal a Distancia located in San José, Costa Rica.
-She currently serves as an Analyst for Global Education and Strategic Alliances for Soulforce.
+She currently serves as Director for the Institute on Spiritual Violence, Healing and Social Change, a project of Soulforce.
 She is also a professor of Liberation Theologies at the Center for World Education and Experience at the University of Augsburg in Minnesota.
 Among her main research focuses are the power dynamics involved in spiritual-religious violence and therapeutic processes to support survivors of these forms of violence.

 Ale Ara Medina

 Ale Ara Medina is a sociocultural facilitator and audiovisual producer, with an academic background in Political Science, Sociology, and Queer & Feminist Theologies.
 They are a researcher and consultant in political communication, human rights, feminism, and the political participation of young people.
 They are also a facilitator of Feminist Self Defense workshops for women, girls, and non-binary people.
 They are passionate about baking, spoken word poetry, practicing parkour, and spending time with their fur-babies.

 Yaz Mendez Nuñez